AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/modeling_concepts.rst

-Although modeling with AequilibraE should feel somewhat familiar to seasoned modelers, especially those used to programming, the mechanics of some of AequilibraE procedures might be foreign to some of users, so this section of the documentation will include discussions of the mechanics of some of these procedures and some light discussion on its motivation.
+Although modeling with AequilibraE should feel somewhat familiar to seasoned modelers, especially those used to programming, the mechanics of some of AequilibraE procedures might be foreign to some users, so this section of the documentation will include discussions of the mechanics of some of these procedures and some light discussion on its motivation.

 Further, many AequilibraE users are new to the *craft*, so we have elected to start